zacernst/python_cypher/README.md

 I'm experimenting with how best to organize the parser.
 When I've got a better idea of the right strategy, the code will be straightened out, unit tested, documented, and so on.
 My aim is to provide production-quality code that is known to be sound.

+Check the github wiki for the project's current status, etc.